About Blackboard – a general overview of Blackboard

 Post an introductory assignment – do it as a sort of digital icebreaker, ask students why they picked this unit, make it a requirement that they read each others efforts (maybe not all of them).
 Creating an on-line community, such as a discussion board or wiki can often work very well.
 But be sure to make absolutely clear to students at the outset what your commitments as a tutor are regarding eLearning – such as the extent to which you will be participating in these online communities.
 Don’t raise expectations that cannot be met.
 We need to use the technology to enhance communication but this does not mean increasing the tutor work load.
 Seek advice if you are new to this sort of thing.
 You might plan on adding one new topic to the discussion board on a regular basis – think it through, make sure it has legs, encourage students to follow up threads.
 Have some good quality external links already set up, get the students to find, evaluate and share sites by posting the appropriate details.

 12. Create an introductory announcement

-Post a welcome message, direct them to the areas they need to visit first such as the module outline, direct them to the location of the first assignment.
-Navigation to materials shoud be ‘intuitive’.
+Post a welcome message, direct students to the areas they need to visit first such as the module outline, direct them to the location of the first assignment.
+Navigation to materials should be ‘intuitive’.

 13. Final test